 Fortunately, the researchers discovered that the calcium-blocking effects of BPA are reversible.
 In addition, research at the Indiana University School of Medicine shows that medication-induced calcium blockage “did not completely abolish load-induced bone formation.”5 In other words, the effect of calcium channel blocking medication on calcium intake is temporary and incomplete.
 But therapy is typically long-term, so for those who are taking these drugs, calcium intake is interrupted and not fully functional.

 If you’re taking calcium channel blocking medications and you’d like to look into natural alternatives, discuss this with your health practitioner before stopping the drug.
 More often than not, small, easy changes to your lifestyle and diet can make a big difference, such as keeping a healthy weight, exercising regularly, and eating plenty of fresh fruits and vegetables.
-The good news is that if you’re following the Save Our Bones Program, you’re already implementing all these beneficial actions!
+The good news is that if you’re following the Osteoporosis Reversal Program, you’re already implementing all these beneficial actions!

 A Substitute for BPA – Bisphenol S (BPS)